How we capture, store and use your data

 Personal information may be collected and used if it is reasonably necessary to achieve a legitimate interest (as long as that processing is fair, balanced and does not unduly impact your rights).

-Where we rely on legitimate interests, depending on the activity, we may be relying on the Foundation’s legitimate interests or those of our partner organisations (for example, in our coordination of the Heads Together campaign, a Project involving several partner charities).
+Where we rely on legitimate interests, depending on the activity, we may be relying on Coach Core’s legitimate interests or those of our partner organisations.

 Those legitimate interests include the following: